-- A single transect, BHPPD-30, ranked as 'Poor' in 2022 (Table 5.5).
-Spinifex has re-established within the transect and is continuing the trend towards pre-clearing levels, remaining at a steady 35-37% since 2021; perennial shrubs (Acacia and Senna) have decreased since the last phase and annual grasses are absent all together; the cover of Cenchrus remains high despite a decrease of 9% since the last monitoring survey in 2021.
-It would be expected that the native vegetation cover would decrease over the short-term, and annual grasses and herbs would not repopulate to pre-clearing levels unless the population of Cenchrus spp. in the surrounding vegetation is controlled in the medium to long-term. - A single transect, BHPPD-29, ranked as 'Fair' in 2022 (Table 5.5).
-Although there is a lack of development of perennial vegetation at BHPPD-29 (no hummock grassland of Triodia glabra and no shrubland of Acacia synchronicia and A. xiphophylla that existed prior to clearing), the current cover of Cenchrus spp. at this transect (8.15%) has been reduced greatly from the 70% recorded in 2017, and has also decreased by 14.05% from the previous monitoring survey in 2021.
-It is expected that in the short term, with continued spraying, that the level of Cenchrus spp. will continue to decline.
-It would only be expected that the perennial Acacia shrubs and Triodia hummocks would become established in the medium to long-term given favourable conditions and the absence of competition from Cenchrus spp. - A single transect, BHPPD-31, ranked as 'Very Poor' in 2022 (Table 5.5).
-At BHPPD-31, it is unlikely that the cover of Acacia xiphophylla will return to pre-clearing levels of 72%, with colonisation of A. bivenosa shrubs along this transect only likely in the very long-term.
-Spinifex cover has remained steady since 2021 but still 26% less than pre-clearing levels, and the cover of Cenchrus has increased significantly from 31.2% in 2021 to 73.65% in 2022.
+Transects ranked as 'Fair' in Table 5.5 comprise BHPPD-23.
+Spinifex has re-established on the transect and is continuing the trend towards pre-clearing levels, remaining at a steady 40-50% since 2015; perennial shrubs (Acacia's and Senna) have decreased since the last phase and annual herbs are absent all together; the cover of Cenchrus increased to 22.6% in 2023, resulting in the rating of this transect being downgraded from 'Good' to 'Fair'.
+It would be expected that the native vegetation cover, specifically perennial woody shrubs, would only re-establish at higher levels if the population of Cenchrus spp. in the surrounding vegetation is controlled in the medium to long-term.

+Transects ranked as 'Poor' in Table 5.5 comprise BHPPD-29, BHPPD-30, BHPPD-31.

+- Although there is a lack of development of perennial vegetation at BHPPD-29 (no hummock grassland of Triodia glabra and no shrubland of Acacia synchronicia and A. xiphophylla that existed prior to clearing), the current cover of Cenchrus spp. at this transect (40.35%) has increased greatly from the 8.15% recorded in 2022, It is expected that in the short term, with continued spraying, that the level of Cenchrus spp. may well decline.
+It would only be expected that the perennial Acacia shrubs and Triodia hummocks would become established in the long term given favourable conditions and the absence of competition from Cenchrus spp. - At BHPPD-30, hummock grasses are at almost pre-clearing levels, whilst perennial woody shrubs are at 8.95% (15% less than the 23.5% recorded in 2010).
+The cover of Cenchrus has remained consistently steady over the last five phases (ranging between 27-45%).
+As at BHPPD-29, it would only be expected that the perennial Acacia shrubs would become established in the long term given favourable conditions and the absence of competition from Cenchrus spp. - At BHPPD-31, it is unlikely that the cover of Acacia xiphophylla will return to pre-clearing levels of 72%, with colonisation of A. bivenosa shrubs along this transect only likely in the very long-term.
+Spinifex cover has remained steady since 2021 but still 22% less than pre-clearing levels, and the cover of Cenchrus has in fact decreased significantly from 73.65% in 2022 to 35.15% in 2023.
 The greater area surrounding BHPPD-31 continues to support large, permanent populations of A. xiphophylla, and as whole presents as a stable, healthy vegetation unit.

-For both transects (BHPPD-30 and BHPPD-31), the presence of relatively substantial amounts of Cenchrus spp. is likely to influence the development of native vegetation, through competition for resources and allelopathy.
+For transects BHPPD-29, BHPPD-30, and BHPPD-31, the presence of relatively substantial amounts of Cenchrus spp. is likely to influence the development of native vegetation, through competition for resources and allelopathy.
 In the short to medium term, it is expected that the cover of native vegetation may still increase, however it is also likely that the cover of Cenchrus spp. will continue to remain steady or increase unless continued herbicide spraying is undertaken.